BadalNinawe/Git-Demo/README.md

 # Git-Demo
-This is public  demo git and github repo
+This is public first demo git and github repo.